TalhaProgrammer92/Python-Projects/Graphical/PCMS/ReadMe.txt

 -----------------------------------------------------------------------------------------
 License
 -----------------------------------------------------------------------------------------
 DataBase Management Software is licensed under EULA.
-See `LICENSE.docx` file for details.
+See `LICENSE.pdf` file for details.

 Thank you for using DataBase Management Software! 🚀